 21 Caledonian Rd is approximately 100m from the intersection of Caledonian Rd and Bealey Ave.

-Parking is available on site either in the carpark attached to the specialist centre or in the surrounding area.
+Parking is available on site either in the carpark underneath the specialist centre or in the surrounding areas.

 21 Caledonian Road